Vector interaction bounds in NJL-like models from LQCD estimated curvature of the chiral crossover line: Formalism

 \subsection{Details of the model}

 We start with the Lagrangian density of a $2+1$-flavor NJL model, including the vector interaction, which can be written as~\cite{Masuda:2012ed, Fukushima:2008wg, Grunfeld:2024ihq}

 where the quarks are represented by $q$ as $q^{\text{T}}=(u,d,s)$. $\hat{m}=\text{diag}(m_{u},m_{d},m_{s})$ and $\hat{\mu}=\text{diag}(\mu_{u},\mu_{d},\mu_{s})$ are the mass and chemical potential matrices in the flavor space, respectively. $G_S$ is the strength of the Lorentz scalar interaction that is invariant under global $U(3)\times U(3)$ symmetry, where $\lambda_{a}$'s are the Gell-Mann matrices, the generator of $U(3)$ symmetry in the fundamental representation with normalization $\text{Tr}[\lambda_{a}\lambda_{b}]=2\delta_{ab}$ and $\lambda_{0}\propto\mathbb{1}_{3\times3}$.
 To take into account the effect of axial anomaly, one explicitly breaks the $U(1)_{A}$ symmetry by introducing the Kobayashi–Maskawa–'t Hooft (KMT) interaction~\cite{Kobayashi:1970ji,tHooft:1986ooh} with coupling $K$, where $P_{L/R}=(1\mp \gamma_{5})/2$ is the chiral projection operator.
 We have further considered two types of vector interaction\textemdash\, flavor independent and flavor dependent~\cite{Masuda:2012ed}.
 In that regard, they are two different models, and we call them Model-\RNum{1} (flavor independent, $G_V$) and Model-\RNum{2} (flavor dependent, $g_V$).
-Next, we obtain the bosonized action by introducing the meanfields (MFs).
+Next, we utilize the meanfield approximation to substitute the auxiliary bosonic fields, obtained through the Hubbard-Stratonovich transformation of the Lagrangian in Eq.~\eqref{eq:NJL_Lagrangian}, with the corresponding expectation values.

 From the meanfield Lagrangian, one can obtain the grand canonical potential evaluating the partition function.
 To introduce temperature, we have used the Matsubara formalism~\cite{Matsubara:1955ws,Kapusta:2006pm,Haque:2024gva}, which connects temperature to the zeroth component of the four-momentum.
 The free energy can be written as